mavlink/qgroundcontrol/README.md

 * Go to `libs/thirdParty/libxbee`
   * Install libxbee: `sudo make install`
-* Either build from the command line
+* Either build from the command line:
-  * `qmake;make -j4`
+  * `qmake qgroundcontrol.pro;make -j4`
+  * To run after compilation: `./src/release/qgroundcontrol`
-* Or build within Qt Creator
+* Or build within Qt Creator:
-  * Launch it via the command line `qtcreator` or in Ubuntu's Unity desktop at Ubuntu Application Menu -> Development -> Qt Creator
+  * Launch it from the command line by running `qtcreator` or in Ubuntu's Unity desktop at Ubuntu Application Menu -> Development -> Qt Creator
   * Open the `/qgroundcontrol.pro` project using QtCreator Menu File -> Open File or Project..
   * Build by pressing the green play button in the bottom left.